 And then there’s:

-— Mik, Raider’s close friend and sparring partner at the gym where they work out.
+— Mik, Raider’s close friend.
+He was Raider’s sparring partner at the gym where they worked out when the boys lived in the States, and the friendship has continued despite being cross-border.
 A field construction manager, he’s married (as much as gays can be in that particular state of the country) to Kai, who’s taken over managing Elliot’s business.
 They’re involved in a polyamory relationship with Al, a former state trooper from Arizona.

 And of course there’s: